Long term and late side effects

 To help prevent a hernia, avoid lifting anything heavy for up to three months after surgery.
 Once you have recovered from surgery, ask your healthcare team about abdominal exercises to build up your core (abdominal) muscles.
 They may also advise you to wear a support belt or garment.

-You may not need any treatment or your healthcare team may offer you surgery to repair the hernia.
+If you have a hernia, you may not need any treatment or your healthcare team may offer you surgery to repair it.

 Nerve damage